fangyiwen/GroupProject_ThreeMusketeers_API/README.md

 ![iteration3_3.png](/readme_images/iteration3_3.png)

-The detailed view of one sign site including the name, introduction, location map, date inscribed, country/region, coordinates, and link.
+The detailed view of one sign site including the name, introduction, location map, date inscribed, country/region, coordinates, and link

 ![iteration3_4.png](/readme_images/iteration3_4.png)

-A grid view of all users registered on the website.
+A grid view of all users registered on the website

 ![iteration3_5.png](/readme_images/iteration3_5.png)

-The site pages with map locations created by a specific user.
+The site pages with map locations created by a specific user

 ![iteration3_6.png](/readme_images/iteration3_6.png)